vnvlabs/vnvlabs/README.md

 # The VnVLabs Project:

 VnVLabs is an simple, low-code framework for automated GUI building in scientific applications and libraries.

+You can run a VnVLabs interface demo with the following command:

+    docker run -it -p 5000:5010-5000:5010 ghcr.io/vnvlabs/heat:run

+This command will download a demo image and launch the container.
+To use the VnV interface, navigate to localhost:5000 in your web browser.

 The project consists of two parts:

    - vnv : The VnV Toolkit API is an interface between scientific software.
    - gui : The VnV Graphical user interface